 Although it does help my job as a Counsellor, I see the development and learning about myself and others a fascinating interest which I think I would pursue whatever my career.
 I also aim to make the best I can and learn from, life and it's many situations.

 On a personal level, I am a huge music fan and used to gig and busk all around the North of England.
 I love reading, mostly non-fiction, but nothing quite like finding a good novel (easier said than done it seems.)
-I'm also a football fan, bit of a tech geek, play poker, enjoy time with friends and making the most of the many opportunities life (and Brighton) has to offer.
+I'm also a football fan, bit of a tech geek (with a special interest in blockchain technology and cryptocurrency), studying poker, enjoy time with friends and making the most of the many opportunities life (and Brighton) has to offer.
 I see personal development and learning as a life long task that I fully invest in but can also be challenging at times.

 I am also currently working on a project called "Chris The Counsellor" which is providing Counselling information to students and qualified counsellors.
 You can see the website here or the YouTube Channel here